 I love having green all around me, especially when I’m indoors.
 That’s why I have a succulent terrarium in every single room in my house!
-Terrariums are indoor gardens that are remarkably easy to care for especially when you find the right plants that work for you.
-In this DIY, we used cacti and succulents because they require some light, like a sunny window or partially sunny window, and only need water once or twice a month.
+Terrariums are indoor gardens that are remarkably easy to care for.
+They are especially easy when you find the right plants that work for you.

-Here is a super easy step by step guide to building your own succulent terrarium or glass terrarium.
+Here is a super easy step by step guide to building your own succulent terrarium in a gorgeous glass bowl.

 1. A Shallow Bowl